RknInc/Windows11IsoWithUnsupportedDevices/README.md

 *This is a modified version of windows 10 iso but has all windows 11 files this will work*

 If you want to install a fresh install download iso via rufus with FatXd file system then set boot prioraty to Your Drive that contains the iso file

+To ensure no corruption of your files we recommend creating a backup to a external drive this can be USB , SATA , DISK

+Enjoy windows 11 :D